Edward R. McNicholas

 - Directing due diligence on the privacy aspects during acquisitions of companies providing gaming platforms, electronic payment systems and online training.

 Ed is a frequent commentator on privacy, data security, and information law issues and has written extensively on various information law and civil liberties topics for a variety of publications.
-He currently serves on the Advisory Board for the BNA Privacy & Security Law Report and one of his articles received a 2010 Burton Award for Legal Achievement.
+He is an editorial advisor to Bloomberg BNA and served on its former Advisory Board for the BNA Privacy & Security Law Report.
+He was awarded a 2010 Burton Award for Legal Achievement for his writing.
 His books and recent contributions to treatises include:

-- "Health Information Privacy and Security," 505 Privacy & Data Security Practice Series (Bloomberg BNA 2014) (co-author with lead author Anna Spencer).
+- “Health Information Privacy and Security," 505 Privacy & Data Security Practice Series, Bloomberg BNA (co-author with lead author Anna Spencer) (2014).

-- “Privacy And Security,” in Successful Partnering Between Inside and Outside Counsel (2013) (co-author of a chapter on working together on privacy and security to achieve client objectives).
+- “Privacy And Security,” Successful Partnering Between Inside and Outside Counsel (co-author of a chapter on working together on privacy and security to achieve client objectives) (2013).

-- “Privacy and Security,” in Business and Commercial Litigation in Federal Courts (3d Ed.
-2011) (co-author of chapter on implications of privacy and data security laws for commercial litigation).
+- “Privacy and Security,” Business and Commercial Litigation in Federal Courts, 3d Ed. (co-author of chapter on implications of privacy and data security laws for commercial litigation) (2011).

 Many of his articles are collected on the Privacy, Data Security and Information practice page, available at www.sidley.com/InfoLaw, including:

-- “Broker-dealers need to respond to recent focus on cybersecurity threats,” in the Journal of Investment Compliance (2014) (with David S. Petron and Michael D. Wolk).
+- “Broker-dealers need to respond to recent focus on cybersecurity threats,” Journal of Investment Compliance (with David S. Petron and Michael D. Wolk) (2014).

-- "European Court of Justice Finds 'Right to be Forgotten' and Compels Google to Remove Links to Lawful Information," in the NY Business Law Journal (Summer 2014) (co-author with William Long et al.).
+- “European Court of Justice Finds 'Right to be Forgotten' and Compels Google to Remove Links to Lawful Information,” NY Business Law Journal (co-author with William Long et al.) (Summer 2014).

 - “White House Releases NIST Cybersecurity Framework,” Harvard Law School Forum on Corporate Governance and Financial Regulation (February 2014).